wednesday-solutions/nextjs-template/README.md

 ### Highlights

-- Global state management using redux
+- Global state management using `redux`

-- Side Effects using redux saga
+- Side Effects using `redux-saga`

 - API calls using `api-sauce`

 - Styling using styled components

-- Reusing components from ant design
+- Reusing components from Ant design

 - Translations using `react-intl`